LBLQMM/MACAW/README.md

 # Macaw

-Macaw (**m**olecular **a**utoen**c**oding **a**uto-**w**orkaround) is a cheminformatic tool that featurizes molecules by mapping them onto a low-dimensional, continuous numeric space.
-Their coordinates are molecular features that can be used as inputs in mathematical and machine-learning models.
+Macaw (**m**olecular **a**utoen**c**oding **a**uto-**w**orkaround) is a cheminformatic tool that embeds molecules onto a low-dimensional, continuous numeric space.
+The embeddings are molecular features that can be used as inputs in mathematical and machine-learning models.

-Macaw features can be used as a drop-in replacement for conventional molecular descriptors.
-Macaw features are fast and easy to compute, variable selection is not needed, and they may enable more accuracte predictive models than conventional molecular descriptors.
+Macaw embeddings can be used as a drop-in replacement for conventional molecular descriptors.
+Macaw embeddings are fast and easy to compute, variable selection is not needed, and they may enable more accuracte predictive models than conventional molecular descriptors.

-The Macaw package also contains original algorithms to generate molecular libraries and to evolve molecular libraries *in silico* to satisfy a desired property specification (inverse design problem).
+The Macaw package also contains original algorithms to generate molecular libraries and to evolve molecular libraries *in silico* that approximate a desired property specification (inverse design problem).

-Details about the different algorithms are explained in the [Macaw publication](https://github.com/LBLQMM/macaw).
+Details about the different algorithms are explained in the [Macaw publication]().

 ## Installation

-1. Macaw requires rdkit to run, which can be installed using [conda](https://anaconda.org/conda-forge/rdkit):
+Macaw requires rdkit to run, which can be installed using [conda](https://anaconda.org/conda-forge/rdkit):

 ```bash
 conda install -c conda-forge rdkit